-Important To get a permission number for this course, fill in the prior experience survey , then email me your request for a permission number.
+Important To get a permission number for this course for Fall 2015, you must fill in the prior experience survey , and then email me your request for a permission number.
 You must be logged in to your u.northwestern.edu Gmail account to access the survey.

 This is a class about learning to develop HTML5 mobile and web app products using modern sustainable practices that deliver value as quickly as possible to users, clients, developers, and the development organization.
 These practices usually go under the name of "agile" or "lean agile."

 This course is not about programming.
 It's about software development.
 That means delivering high quality code early, often, and efficiently.
 That means constant reflection and and improvement in your development processes.

 What you'll be doing a lot of in the next 10 weeks:

 - working meetings with your team, client and me

 - learning and applying agile ideas, in projects and discussions

 This class involves a great deal of work with your team, your client and me.
 That means frequent face to face meetings.
 These are a requirement of the course.
 If you have trouble committing to the meetings below, contact me now.
 You may need to drop the course.